-Also referred to as residual sweetness (RS) sugar in the wine, by a natural end of the fermentation or through a targeted stopping (by cooling or by addition of sulfur or alcohol).
-The residual sugar consists mainly of fructose (Fructose), because the glucose (Glucose) faster in alcohol and carbon dioxide and, to a lesser extent, non-fermentable sugars ( pentoses ).
-The remaining sugar content (dry to sweet) may be regulated on a voluntary basis label be specified.
-The phenomenon that the subjective perception of sweetness in wine, especially with a high acid content, can be relatively different from the actual analysis values, is below sweet described.
+Also known as residual sweetness (RS) sugar in wine by a natural end of the fermentation or through a targeted stopping (by cooling or by adding sulfur or alcohol) is preserved.
+The residual sugar mainly consists of fructose (Fructose) because the glucose (Dextrose) faster in alcohol and carbon dioxide is converted and to a small extent from non-fermentable sugar types ( pentoses ).
+The remaining one sugar content (dry to sweet) can legally regulated on the wine optional label can be specified.
+The phenomenon that the subjective perception of sweetness in wine can differ relatively strongly from the actual analysis values, especially with a high acidity, is under sweet described.

-For sparkling wines apply due to the content of carbonic acid other residual sugar values and partly also other terms than at Still wines, In general, a wine contains depending on the expansion or type of wine between 4 and 50 g / l residual sugar, for certain sweet wines this can go up to 250 g / l (at Tokaj Eszencia even up to incredible 450 g / l).
-The residual sugar is incidentally in the aging respectively. bottle aging a wine is not broken down.
+For sparkling wines apply based on the content carbonic acid other residual sugar values and sometimes other terms than for Still wines, As a rule, a wine contains between 4 and 50 g / l of residual sugar, depending on the maturation or type of wine sweet wines this can go up to 250 g / l (at Tokaj Eszencia even up to an incredible 450 g / l).
+The remaining sugar is by the way aging respectively. bottle aging of a wine is not broken down.
 Under ideal fermentation conditions (warm fermentation), a wine can ferment to a residual sugar content of 0.7 g / l.
-Complete fermentation to 0 g / l is not possible under natural conditions, as residues always remain non-fermentable sugars.
-Therefore, even a dry wine still contains a small amount of sugar.
-Wines with a content of less than 4 g / l are considered "completely fermented" (very dry).
-The salary can also be through sweetening (Addition of sugar in various forms) are increased in accordance with statutory provisions.
+Complete fermentation to 0 g / l is not possible under natural conditions, as there are always residues of non-fermentable sugars.
+That is why a dry wine still contains a small amount of sugar.
+Wines with a content of less than 4 g / l are considered "fully fermented" (very dry).
+The salary can also go through sweetening (Added sugar in various forms) can be increased in accordance with legal provisions.

-By residual sugar can be an unwanted bottle fermentation triggered or unwanted acetic acid and carbon dioxide be formed.
-This is done by previous filtration (Removal of yeasts) or pasteurization prevented.
-In a wine analysis, the residual sugar in g / l as reducing sugar determined.
-The wine regulated sweetening Wine is called residual sweetening.
-In contrast, the addition of sugar for the purpose of increasing the alcohol content is called enrich, The methods for determining the residual sugar content are under sugar content cited.
-For the other ingredients in wine, see total extract,
+Residual sugar can result in an unwanted bottle fermentation triggered or unwanted acetic acid and carbon dioxide be formed.
+This is done through previous ones filtration (Withdrawal of yeasts) or pasteurization prevented.
+In a wine analysis, the residual sugar is expressed in g / l as reducing sugar determined.
+The legally regulated sweetening of wine is called residual sweetness.
+In contrast, the addition of sugar to increase the alcohol content is called as enrich, The procedures for determining the residual sugar content are under sugar content cited.
+For the other ingredients in wine, see below total extract,

-Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,